Esherymack/universe-generator/README.md

 #### **Included Libraries**
 * log_script - Script to output log file as well as print to console.
 Source is in comments.
 * genlib - Helper functions.
 Mostly created to divide up the many hundreds of lines of helper functions I originally had.
+The point now seems moot, because genlib is getting near 500 lines long and will not stop growing in the forseeable future.
 * wordgen - Script to randomly generate words.
 Source is in comments.
 * ansi_color - Helper to use ANSI color codes.

 ### Usage